 Playing Sports Again

-Healthy kids can usually resume their normal activities within a few weeks or months, but each kid and situation is different.
+Healthy kids can usually go back to their normal activities within a few weeks or months, but each kid and situation is different.
 The doctor will want to do a checkup before letting a kid return to soccer, hockey, or football.

 Can Concussions Be Prevented?